- The City Of Cortona

-- An insect repellent for use on clothing, bedding, and mosquito netting
+- Use an insect repellant made for use on clothing and bedding.

-- Do not keep food in your room, as this attracts insects or animals
+- Do not keep food in your room, as this attracts insects (and rodents!)

-- Keep clothes and other items off the floor in the dorms, so the staff can clean the rooms thoroughly
+- Keep clothes and other items off the floor in the dorms, so the housekeepers can clean the rooms thoroughly.

 Some medical items you might consider taking with you: